popgenmethods/momi/Readme.md

 ## momi2

-This package has been succeeded by [momi2](https://github.com/jackkamm/momi2), which is the recommended version now.
+This package is now superceded by [momi2](https://github.com/jackkamm/momi2), which is the recommended version to use.
 New features include pulse migration and maximum likelihood inference.